-Location: Find the Flights of Wonder show performed multiple times daily in the Asia section of Disney’s Animal Kingdom Theme Park, Walt Disney World Resort.
+Location: TriceraTop Spin is located in the DinoLand U.S.A section of Disney’s Animal Kingdom Theme Park, Walt Disney World Resort.

 Touring Tip: Riders under the age of 7 must have an adult in the same dino.